affinidi/affinidi-cli/README.md

 ### **affinidi sign-up**

-Create an Affinidi account with this command to use our privacy preserving tools.
+Create an Affinidi account with this command to use our privacy-preserving tools.
 You will need your email address, and then confirm the authentication with the code sent to your email.

 USAGE